particle-iot/docs/src/content/reference/device-os/firmware.md

 // Example
 STARTUP(Keyboard.begin());
 void setup() {
-  // At this point {{device}} is already connected to Host with Keyboard enabled }
+  // At this point the device is already connected to Host with Keyboard enabled }
 ```